Sagebrush

 Medicinal Benefits

 Sagebrush has earned its place in traditional herbal medicine through centuries of reliable use.
 This resilient shrub contains several bioactive compounds that offer real health benefits.
-Native Americans and other indigenous cultures have long treasured its healing properties for good reason.
+Native American and other indigenous cultures have long treasured its healing properties for good reason.

 Key Medicinal Benefits: